terraform-cisco-modules/terraform-intersight-easy-imm/modules/chassis_profiles/README.md

-# Intersight Management Mode Deployment Module
+# Intersight Management Mode Deployment Module - UCS Chassis Profiles

-## Use this module to create IMM Domain Profiles in Intersight
+## Use this module to create UCS Chassis Profiles in Intersight

 Run the plan from the Terraform cloud Workspace.